 The Transition Gateway

 The Transition Gateway creates a pathway for crewmembers to work with the JetBlue Talent and Flight Ops leadership teams in designing a training and experience plan.
-A crewmember then has the option to either remain with JetBlue while completing the plan or separate from JetBlue to gain the necessary qualifications and experience.
-Once the training and experience plan is completed, the candidate is guaranteed the ability to return and join in the JetBlue pilot interview process.
+A crewmember that is selected for Transition Gateway will then separate from JetBlue to gain the necessary qualifications and experience.
+Once the training and experience plan is completed, the selected candidate will return and join JetBlue as a first officer.

 For more information, please email firstname.lastname@example.org.